tqx2012/Team15/README.md

 ## How do admin interact with the portal

 - Admin can view the portal on a computer with input using mouse and keyboard.
 Admin has to login to be granted admin priviledges.
-- Admin can select levels and then using ctrl+alt+i, he will be able to manipulate the environment and edit the objects inside.
+- Admin can select levels and then using ctrl+alt+i, he will be able to manipulate the environment and edit the objects inside simply by manipulating the arrow in the direction of X,Y,Z coordinates.
+By clicking on each objects, there are also serveral properties appearing in the right panel for admin to manipulate.
 ---

 ## License